rsrsps/btree/README.md

     valLoc, err := tree.Insert(key, val)

 ### [Find](https://github.com/3fps/btree/wiki/Find)
-To look for a value in the tree, a case-sensitive key is required.
-If the key does not exist (or soft deleted), it'll return `nil`:
+To find a value in the tree, a case-sensitive key is required.
+If the key does not exist (or has been soft-deleted), it will return `nil`:

     var val []byte = tree.Find("name")
     if val != nil {